 Yikes!

-Some believe that when a couple marries they become one.
-Sharing a name, cements that proclamation.
-I honestly have never understood the decree of “the two shall become one”.
-Which explains my opposing position to giving up my identity and therefore becoming an appendage of my spouse.
+Some believe that when a couple marries, they become one.
+Sharing a name cements that proclamation.
+I honestly have never understood the decree of “the two shall become one”, which explains my opposing position to giving up my identity and therefore becoming an appendage of my spouse.

 Becoming one is physically, psychologically, physiologically, and mentally impossible.
 We do not meld into the same person.
 Even if that does occur on some conceptual level, someone is suffering a loss of identity.
-How does this make for a healthy relationship when part of the two had to give up their identity to become one?
+How does this make for a healthy relationship when one of the two had to give up their identity to become one?

 Traditions of Being “A Good Family”

-Also, what is with the idea that taking your partner’s name means in the eyes of others you are a “good family”?
-With so many variations of what constitutes a family these days, this is just another out of date notion.
+Also, what is with the idea that taking your partner’s name means, in the eyes of others, you are a “good family”?
+With so many variations of what constitutes a family these days, this is just another out-of-date notion.
 What is the meaning of “good” in this context anyway?

 Personal Integrity vs. Traditions

-What is easy in this case, is not something I care about.
-What I do care about is that women get a fair shake when it comes to their self worth and personal integrity.
+What is easy in this case is not something I care about.
+What I do care about is that women get a fair shake when it comes to their self-worth and personal integrity.

 Some may say this is a minor issue on the bigger stage of things.
 It is not.
 It is the lost identity of women everywhere who feel compelled to follow this tradition even when they do not wish to do so or simply do it by default.